 - Pre-departure information covering medical, safety and project advice

 - Financial protection: ATOL (if we book your flights); IPP (if we don’t book your flights)

 - Thorough orientation on arrival

 - Accommodation (see the ‘accommodation’ section above for details)

 - Oyster plants a tree in Africa with TreeAid to help offset your carbon emissions

 - Advice on obtaining a visa

-- Airport transfer to your hostel
+- Transfer from the airport to your hostel in Sydney

 - Tax refund advice

 - An Australian Sim Card with $30 credit